How to make a good impression at work

 - This doesn’t mean you have to brag about your strengths, just make sure that you are able to participate in team discussions with good, clear English that has practical implications and is not hidden by complicated, abstract language or philosophical observations.
 These are valuable in other societies, but not particularly in the US.

 - If you promise to do something or to send someone information, do so.
-You will lose credibility if your team members can’t rely on you.
+You’ll lose credibility if your team members can’t rely on you.

-- Stay positive, this is a culture built on “think positive(ly)”, your negative feelings or apprehensions will not be appreciated.
+- Stay positive, this is a culture built on “think positive(ly)”, your negative feelings or apprehensions won’t be appreciated.
+At all!

-- Be up front and honest with your colleagues, tell them if something is bothering you; speaking behind people’s backs can backfire and then you really have a problem.
+- Be up front and transparent with your colleagues.
+Speaking behind people’s backs can backfire and then you really have a problem.

-- If you can, find a mentor within your organization – it never hurts to ask someone you admire – and s/he can guide you in making yourself better known and – a mentor can possibly put in a good word for you as well, if the occasion arises.
+- If you can, find a mentor within your organization – it never hurts to ask someone you admire – and s/he can guide you in making yourself better known.
+AND a mentor can put in a good word for you as well, if the occasion arises.

-Having begun a book [which is finished since writing this article] for which I am interviewing international executives here in Silicon Valley, it seems that most of them think that hard work and making that extra effort will pay off.
+Having begun a book, The Made It! [which is finished since writing this article] for which I am interviewing international executives here in Silicon Valley, it seems that most of them think that hard work and making that extra effort will pay off.
 In the end, your excellent work may make you more noticeable than if you call attention to your contributions.
+But you’ll have to decide what works best for you.